 Horse racing has a reputation for elegance and attracts many wealthy owners and audience members.
 News coverage is saturated with women in fancy hats and designer dresses and men in suits that cost more than most peoples’ rent for the year.
 All of these pretty wrappings hide dark secrets, though, the reality of horse racing is as far from high heels and limousines as you can get.

-Many undercover investigations have showed us a different side of this industry.
+Many undercover investigations have shown us a different side of this industry.
 This coverage shows that the horses are viewed as nothing more than commodities in this industry that profits from them, much in the same way that animals are viewed on factory farms.
 Horses are abused by trainers and others in order to make them run as fast as possible, no matter the consequences to their health and happiness.
 Tragically, there is nothing glamorous about the world of horse racing, only lies and abuse.

 Drugging horses to enhance their performance is a common practice in the horse racing industry.
 During their undercover investigation, PETA witnessed horse trainers giving their animals drugs for hypothyroidism to speed up their metabolisms.
-In addition, to Lasix, also known as furosemide, is a diuretic that stops pulmonary bleeding in the horses’ lungs during intense exercise, allowing them to push through otherwise exhausting training sessions and races.
-Lasix also works to masks other drugs that might be in the horses system so it appears that they haven’t been fed anything that would make the race “unfair.”
+In addition, Lasix, also known as furosemide, is a diuretic that stops pulmonary bleeding in the horses’ lungs during intense exercise, allowing them to push through otherwise exhausting training sessions and races.
+Lasix also works to masks other drugs that might be in the horse’s system so it appears that they haven’t been fed anything that would make the race “unfair.”
 As an added touch, Lasix dehydrates the horses to force them to lose weight, and thus, run faster.

 Many of the horses also had scarring on their legs from being administered liquid nitrogen to increase blood flow in sore muscles.
 This process, called “freeze firing” is meant to soothe aching muscles, but more often than not ends with deep surface wounds.
 The scars left by this process tell the story of racing more clearly than words ever could.